romanthapa8848/notesfinity/content/notes/neb/bio11/botany/ecology/ecosystem-ecology/carbon-nitrogen-cycles.md

     - **Process**: Carbon sequestration is the long-term storage of carbon in carbon sinks, such as forests, oceans, and soil.
 Through processes like afforestation, reforestation, and the creation of bioenergy with carbon capture and storage (BECCS) systems, carbon can be stored effectively.
     - **Significance**: Carbon sequestration helps mitigate climate change by reducing the amount of $\text{CO}_2$ in the atmosphere.
 Healthy forests and oceans are essential for this process, as they absorb substantial amounts of carbon during photosynthesis and other biochemical processes.

+{{< figure src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/Carbon_cycle.jpg/800px-Carbon_cycle.jpg" alt="Carbon Cycle Schematic" caption="Carbon cycle schematic showing the movement of carbon between land, atmosphere, and oceans in billions of tons (gigatons) per year.
+Yellow numbers are natural fluxes, red are human contributions, and white are stored carbon.
+The effects of the slow (or deep) carbon cycle, such as volcanic and tectonic activity, are not included." class="fig" >}}

 ---

 ### Importance